 It’s worth noting that pickleball began as a family game.
 That explains its appeal to a broad spectrum of age groups.
 The lighter weight of the ball and racket make it an excellent option for children to seniors.
 Recently, the game has taken a serious turn with the formation of the USA Pickleball Association (USAPA) in 2005 and its own string of tournaments.

-- USAPA Approved and Professional Paddle: Our pickleball paddle has passed the USAP test and is qualified for sanctioned tournament play; We are confident to announce that our pickleball paddle is the best choice on Amazon; This is one of the most popular USAPA pro pickleball paddles in the market for over two decades; Our pickleball paddle can withstand any challenges on the court; This will be the first and best pickleball paddle for beginners
+- USAPA Approved and Professional Paddle - Our pickleball paddle has passed the USAPA test and is qualified for sanctioned tournament play; This is one of the most popular USAPA pro pickleball paddles in the market for over two decades; Our pickleball paddle can withstand any challenges on the court; This will be the first and best pickleball paddle for beginners

-- Advanced Materials and Incredible Value: Our pickleball paddle comes with a graphite carbon fiber face and honeycomb composite polymer core which provide nice bounce, reduce ball deflection, and enhance the strength of your strike; With the long service life, the pickleball paddle racquet is vastly superior in texture, balance, and construction, great for beginner and athlete to use
+- Advanced Materials and Incredible Value - Our pickleball set comes with a graphite carbon fiber face and honeycomb composite polymer core which provide nice bounce, reduce ball deflection, and enhance the strength of your strike; With the long service life, the pickleball paddle racquet is vastly superior in texture, balance, and construction, great for beginner and athlete to use

-- Premium Grip and Perfect Handle Size: The USAPA pro pickleball racquet is comfortable to handle and works well while playing; Pickleball racquet is perforated, sweat-absorbent, and cushioned, providing a better paddle grip for longtime play without fatigue; Wide-body pickleball racquets shape with 4.5-inch grip length and 4.25-inch grip circumference; Paddle dimensions: 15.5 inches (L) x 8.3 inches (W) x 1.5 inches (H), lightweight pickleball racquet 8 ounces
+- Premium Grip and Perfect Handle Size - The USAPA pro pickleball racquet is comfortable to handle and works well while playing; Pickleball racquet is perforated, sweat-absorbent, and cushioned, providing a better paddle grip for longtime play without fatigue; Wide-body pickleball racquets shape with 4.5-inch grip length and 4.25-inch grip circumference; Paddle dimensions: 15.5 inches (L) x 7.9 inches (W) x 0.5 inches (H), lightweight pickleball racquet 8 ounces

-- The Edge Guard for Protection: Edge protection is provided for ground hits; Low-profile edge guard protects the edges of pickleball paddle, yet slim enough to reduce mishits; This pickleball paddles also feature a corner-shield and interlocking neck-guard, greatly enhancing strength and durability; The pickleball paddle is noticeably lighter than any wooden paddle; The USAPA pro graphite pickleball paddle strikes the perfect balance between great gameplay, control, and power
+- The Edge Guard for Protection - Edge protection is provided for ground hits; Low-profile edge guard protects the edges of pickleball paddle, yet slim enough to reduce mishits; These pickleball paddles also feature a corner-shield and interlocking neck-guard, greatly enhancing strength and durability; The pickleball paddle is noticeably lighter than any wooden paddle; The USAPA pro graphite pickleball set strikes the perfect balance between great gameplay, control, and power

-- Comes with a Protective Cover: Protect the pickleball paddle with the zippered neoprene cover when toting around and when not in play; Every USAPA pro graphite pickleball paddle is designed to be an awesome pickleball paddle for either a beginner or a professional player; All models of our pickleball paddles have passed the strict USAPA test.
-We dedicate to providing our customers with quality products and services
+- Comes with a Protective Cover - Protect the pickleball paddle with the zippered neoprene cover when toting around and when not in play; Every USAPA pro graphite pickleball paddle is designed to be an awesome pickleball paddle for either a beginner or a professional player

 The history of tennis, on the other hand, took a different path.
 Its history goes back to the mid-1800s, originating in the United Kingdom.
 However, some historians believe its origins go back further to the 1100s as the so-called “real tennis.”
 It began as an indoor game in contrast to pickleball which started as an outdoor game.
 Tennis also had a connection to the upper class and royalty that defined it for decades.